-At December 31, 2023 and 2022, the weighted average annual interest rate of our debt was 4.4% and 4.1%, respectively.
-Additionally, as of December 31, 2023, approximately 99% of our debt obligations, with outstanding principal balances, have fixed interest payments, after reflecting the impact of interest rate swaps that are designated cash flow hedges.
-As of December 31, 2023, Omega's debt obligations consisted of the following:
+At December 31, 2024 and 2023, the weighted average annual interest rate of our debt was 4.6% and 4.4%, respectively.
+Additionally, as of December 31, 2024, approximately 95% of our debt with outstanding principal balances has fixed interest payments after reflecting the impact of interest rate swaps that are designated cash flow hedges.
+As of December 31, 2024, Omega's debt obligations consisted of the following:

-- \$4.6 billion of senior unsecured notes with staggered maturity dates ranging from 2024 to 2033.
-These notes bear fixed interest rates between 3.25% and 5.25% per annum. - A \$1.45 billion Revolving Credit Facility that bears interest at SOFR plus an adjustment of 0.11448% per annum (or in the case of loans denominated in GBP, the Sterling overnight index average reference rate plus an adjustment of 0.1193% per annum) plus an applicable percentage (with a range of 95 to 185 basis points) based on our credit ratings.
+- \$4.2 billion of senior unsecured notes with staggered maturity dates ranging from 2025 to 2033.
+These notes bear fixed interest rates between 3.25% and 5.25% per annum. - A \$1.45 billion Revolving Credit Facility that bears interest at Secured Overnight Financing Rate ("SOFR") plus an adjustment of 0.11448% per annum (or in the case of loans denominated in GBP, the SONIA reference rate plus an adjustment of 0.1193% per annum) plus an applicable percentage (with a range of 95 to 185 basis points) based on our credit ratings.
 The Revolving Credit Facility matures on April 30, 2025, subject to Omega's option to extend such maturity date for two six-month periods.
-As of December 31, 2023, Omega had \$20.4 million outstanding on the Revolving Credit Facility. - A \$428.5 million 2025 Term Loan that bears interest at SOFR plus an adjustment of 0.1% per annum plus an applicable percentage (with a range of 85 to 185 basis points) based on our credit ratings.
+As of December 31, 2024, Omega had zero outstanding on the Revolving Credit Facility.
+In January 2025, Omega provided notification to extend the maturity date to October 30, 2025.

+- A \$428.5 million senior unsecured term loan facility (the "2025 Term Loan") that bears interest at SOFR plus an adjustment of 0.1% per annum plus an applicable percentage (with a range of 85 to 185 basis points) based on our credit ratings.
 We have 11 interest rate swaps designated as cash flow hedges, with notional value of \$428.5 million, that effectively fix the SOFR-based portion of the 2025 Term Loan interest rate at 4.047%.
-The 2025 Term Loan matures on August 8, 2025, subject to Omega's option to extend such maturity date for two sequential 12-month periods. - \$62.0 million of secured borrowings consisting of HUD Mortgages and one term loan.
-As of December 31, 2023, we had \$41.9 million of outstanding HUD Mortgages with a weighted average interest rate of 2.88% per annum that mature from 2049 to 2051. - A \$50.0 million OP Term Loan that bears interest at SOFR plus an adjustment of 0.11448% per annum plus an applicable percentage (with a range of 85 to 185 basis points) based on our credit ratings.
+The 2025 Term Loan matures on August 8, 2025, subject to Omega's option to extend such maturity date for two sequential 12-month periods. - The 2026 Mortgage Loan with £184.6 million or \$231.1 million outstanding that bears interest at SONIA plus an applicable margin of 5.38%.
+We have four interest rate cap contracts that ensure the annual interest rate on the 2026 Mortgage Loan does not exceed 10.38%.
+The 2026 Mortgage Loan matures in August 2026. - A \$50.0 million senior unsecured term loan facility (the "OP Term Loan") that bears interest at SOFR plus an adjustment of 0.11448% per annum plus an applicable percentage (with a range of 85 to 185 basis points) based on our credit ratings.
 We have an interest rate swap designated as a cash flow hedge, with a notional value of \$50.0 million, that effectively fixes the SOFR-based portion of the OP Term Loan at 3.957%.
 The OP Term Loan matures on April 30, 2025, subject to Omega OP's option to extend such maturity date for two six-month periods.
+In January 2025, Omega provided notification to extend the maturity date to October 30, 2025.

-As of December 31, 2023, we had long-term credit ratings of Baa3 from Moody's and BBB- from S&P Global and Fitch.
+As of December 31, 2024, we had long-term credit ratings of Baa3 from Moody's and BBB- from S&P Global and Fitch.
 Credit ratings impact our ability to access capital and directly impact our cost of capital as well.
 For example, our Revolving Credit Facility accrues interest and fees at a rate per annum equal to SOFR plus a margin that depends upon our credit rating.
-A downgrade in credit ratings by Moody's and S&P Global may have a negative impact on the interest rates and fees for our Revolving Credit Facility, OP Term Loan and 2025 Term Loan.
+A downgrade in credit ratings by Moody's, S&P Global and/or Fitch may have a negative impact on the interest rates and fees for our Revolving Credit Facility, OP Term Loan and 2025 Term Loan.